Rizz0S/programming-univbasics-nds-nds-to-insight-raw-brackets-lab/README.md

 ## Introduction

-In this lab we're going to generate our first insight: What is the total retail value of the snacks in the vending machine.
+In this lab, we're going to generate our first insight: What is the total retail value of the snacks in the vending machine.
 You're then going to complete a lab where we calculate how much money the directors' movies made using the same data from the previous lesson.